Domain Transformer: Predicting Samples of Unseen, Future Domains: Problem

-Let $D_S=(X,Y) \subseteq S$ denote labeled samples from the source domain $S$.
-We consider a sequence of target domains $T_i=(X)$ consisting of unlabeled samples.
-Let $D_{T_0}=(X) \subseteq T_0 $ be the given samples of the first target domain $T_0$.
-We assume that domains are transformable via an unknown domain transformation $G$, i.e. if $X \in S$ then $G(X) \in T_0$ and if $X \in T_i$ then $G(X) \in T_{i+1}$.
-We call the \emph{k-domain transformation identification (DTI)} problem, the problem to find $G$ given $D_S$ and $D_{T_i}$ with $i \in [0,k-1]$.
-In this work, we focus on $k=2$, i.e. we are given $D_S$ and $D_{T_0}$.
-Having access to more domains (larger $k$) might allow to learn more complex time-depending evolution of data.
-But the case $k=2$ is most interesting, since acquiring data of many domains can be tedious.
+In this work, we focus on $k=1$, i.e., we are given $D_S$ and $D_{T_0}$.
+Having access to more domains (larger $k$) might allow learning more complex time-depending evolution of data.
+But the case $k=1$ is most interesting, since acquiring data of many domains can be tedious, and it is likely to require more time, delaying the application of an automatic approach.
 To ensure error-free operation, it suffices to anticipate the next upcoming domain.
-If a classifier is exposed to domain $i$ at time $i$ then predicting the target domain $T_{i+1}$ given $T_i$ and $T_{i-1}$ suffices to guarantee correct operation.\\ A solution to the DTI problem is also a solution to the unsupervised domain adaption problem, where one seeks to predict labels of samples of $D_{T_0}$ given the labeled data $D_S$ from the source domain and the samples $D_{T_0}$.
+If a classifier is exposed to domain $i$ at time $i$ then predicting the target domain $T_{i+1}$ given $T_i$ and $T_{i-1}$ suffices to guarantee correct operation.

+A solution to the DTI problem is also a solution to the unsupervised domain adaption problem, where one seeks to predict labels of samples of $D_{T_0}$ given the labeled data $D_S$ from the source domain and the samples $D_{T_0}$.
 If a transformation $G$ has been identified, one can simply transform the samples $D_S$ to domain $T_0$ and train a classifier in the new domain.
 This classifier can then label samples $D_{T_0}$ as illustrated in Figure \ref{fig:idea}.
+A comparison between unsupervised domain adaption and our $k$-domain transformation identification problem stating also given and non-given data is shown in Figure \ref{fig:prob}.